Disclosing Your Invention

 The Office of Innovation and Industry Engagement (IIE) is a service department of Michigan Technological University established for the purpose of protecting both patentable and unpatentable technology developed by personnel of the University, and assisting such technology to the marketplace.
-The first step of providing this service begins with the preparation and submission of an invention disclosure form (pdf/word).
+The first step of providing this service begins with the preparation and submission of an Invention Disclosure form.

 At the time of their employment, all employees become subject to the University's Patent Policy.
 This policy requires that inventors disclose any inventions they create during the course of their employment or otherwise with the use of University funds, equipment, facilities, or other personnel of the University, and assign those inventions to the University.